-Capital represents the ultimate interests of the shareholders.
-All risk exposures are quantified into a standardized risk measure called Risk Capital based on Value-at-Risk (VaR) concept which can relate risks to the amount of capital required to protect against them according to predefined risk limits.
+Capital represents the ultimate interest of the shareholders.
+Regardless of the methodologies employed, all material risk exposures shall be quantified into a standardized risk measure called Risk Capital.
+Risk capital is determined according to the Value at Risk concept at potential maximum loss at 99% confidence level with associated holding period but not more than one year.
+Risk Capital can relate risks to the amount of capital required to protect against them.
 The process of risk assessment under Risk Capital is considered as part of Internal Capital Adequacy Assessment Process (ICAAP) of TISCO.

-Risk capital enables management and business line managers to understand the level of risks being taken in a meaningful manner.
-Risks from different levels are integrated to produce an overall risk picture of the Group, which is used for capital adequacy planning and strategic capital allocation both at the corporate and business unit level.
+Risk Capital enables management and line managers to understand the level of risks being taken in uniform, meaningful, and consistent units comparable across different types of risks.
+Risks from different levels and sources shall be integrated to produce the overall risk picture of the firm and used for capital adequacy planning and strategic capital allocation.

-5. Risk tolerance level and capital allocation
+5. Risk tolerance level and capital 0061llocation

 The Board of Directors mandate the risk tolerance of TISCO Group that the total risk capital shall not be in excess of available capital fund of the Group according to the above definition of Risk Capital in 3.4.
 The qualitative risk tolerance level shall be applied for non-capital based assessment.
 Risk Capital shall determine the economic capital adequacy of TISCO group on a consolidated basis.
-The available capital is also allocated to the business and operating units such that the capital adequacies to undertaken risk are ensured both at the corporate and business unit-level.
+The available capital is also allocated to the business and operating units such that the capital adequacies to undertaken risk are ensured both at the corporate- and business-unit-level.